openvinotoolkit/openvino/docs/install_guides/installing-openvino-apt.md

 @sphinxdirective

 OpenVINO Development Tools is a set of utilities for working with OpenVINO and OpenVINO models.
 It provides tools like Model Optimizer, Benchmark Tool, Post-Training Optimization Tool, and Open Model Zoo Downloader.
-If you install OpenVINO Runtime using APT, OpenVINO Development Tools must be installed separately.
+If you installed OpenVINO Runtime using APT, OpenVINO Development Tools must be installed separately.

 See the **For C++ Developers** section on the :doc:`Install OpenVINO Development Tools <openvino_docs_install_guides_install_dev_tools>` page for instructions.